Snapbrillia/quadraticvoting/README.md

 # Snapbrillia Quadratic Voting Project

 This branch introduces a Nix build system for the project.
-So?
+'So what?'
+I hear you say...

 This means:
-- no more faffing around with cloning plutus-apps and/or setting up links to its dist-newstyle directory etc.
+- No more faffing around with cloning plutus-apps and/or setting up links to its dist-newstyle directory etc.
-- no need to explicitly clone the plutonomy repo and set it up
+- No need to explicitly clone the plutonomy repo and set it up
-- support for Vscode (i.e. code completion and all that stuff).
+- Support for Vscode (i.e. code completion and all that stuff).
 (This does *NOT* use the devcontainer.
 I haven't got that working yet.
 Not sure it's a priority given we can use Vscode without it).
-- most importantly it provides a 'reproduceable' build. i.e. the build should be the 'same' on everyone's machine.
+- *Most importantly* it provides a 'reproduceable' build. i.e. the build should be the 'same' on everyone's machine.
-- it provides the basis for setting up pipeline builds on github
+- It provides the basis for setting up pipeline builds on github

 ## Setting up

-1. Vscode
+# Vscode
    If you want to use vscode
    a.
 Install it from xxx
    b.
 Start vscode and add the following extensions: